Neurodiversity: The Movement

 - The social dynamics that manifest in regard to neurodiversity are similar to the social dynamics that manifest in regard to other forms of human diversity (e.g., diversity of ethnicity, gender, or culture).
 These dynamics include the dynamics of social power inequalities, and also the dynamics by which diversity, when embraced, acts as a source of creative potential.

-While by no means uniform or unified in their ethos or aims, these organizations have advocated for valuing neurological difference and accommodating neurological disability for decades.
+While by no means uniform or unified in their ethos or aims, these organizations have advocated for valuing neurological differences and accommodating neurological disability for decades.
 The neurodiversity movement has emerged as a powerful cultural and political force over the last decade.
-The amplification of its message in that short time signals its influence in the coming decade, as its proponents continue to lobby researchers, physicians, and policymakers to develop methods that acknowledge the explanatory gap, value difference, avoid normalizing or pathologizing particular brains, and conceive healthcare as a means of helping people rather than correcting them—lobbying that will take both grassroots and institutionalized forms.
+The amplification of its message in that short time signals its influence in the coming decade, as its proponents continue to lobby researchers, physicians, and policymakers to develop methods that acknowledge the explanatory gap, value difference, avoid normalizing or pathologizing particular brains, and conceive of healthcare as a means to help people rather than correct them—lobbying that will take both grassroots and institutionalized forms.

 Video blogger Amythest Schaber is one of the grassroots proponents.
 They're the author of the blog neurowonderful and the creator of the YouTube Channel “Ask an Autistic.”
 Their YouTube channel contains relatively short videos—actually ranging from under a minute to 90 minutes—focused on particular topics relevant to the lives of autistic people, their families or friends, and anybody else who may be interested.